Hitting statistics for $\phi$-mixing dynamical systems: Introduction

 \subsection{Escape rates for $\phi$-mixing dynamical systems}

-A part of Theorem \ref{Theorem:MainBDT} was proven by Haydn and Yang in a different setting ~\cite[Theorem1]{HYang20}.
-Namely, they proved the case where $\alpha=\infty$ of Theorem \ref{Theorem:MainBDT} in a symbolic dynamic with a $\phi$-mixing measure, which we will explain further.
+A part of Theorem \ref{Theorem:MainBDT} was proven by Davis, Haydn, and Yang in a different setting ~\cite[Theorem A and Corollary C]{HYang20}.
+Namely, they proved the case where $\alpha=\infty$ of Theorem \ref{Theorem:MainBDT} in a symbolic dynamic as a system with a $\phi$-mixing measure, which we will explain further.

 Let $(\Omega, T,\mu)$ be a probability measure preserving dynamical system.
 Assume that there exists $\mathcal{A}=\{A_1, A_2,...\}$ a measurable partition of $\Omega$. \begin{definition} The partition $\mathcal{A}^n=\bigvee^{n-1}_{i=0} T^{-i}\mathcal{A} $ of $\Omega$ is \textit{$n$-th join} of $\mathcal{A}$.
 The elements of $\mathcal{A}^n$ called $n$-\textit{cylinders}. \end{definition} Note that $\sigma (\mathcal{A}^n)$ is the $\sigma$ algebra generated by $\mathcal{A}^n$.
 Some key definitions follow. \begin{definition}